KrishanBhasin/security-advice/index.md

 1. If any of the other options don’t have a green checkmark, click on each one and follow the on-screen directions.

-Mac's do not need any antivirus to be set up; it is built in to macOS.
+Macs do not need any antivirus to be set up; it is built in to macOS.

 ## Email